 \subsection{Ground state initialization}

-The system is initially in the ground state, $\rho(0) = |0\rangle\langle 0|$ and relaxes toward a stationary state with relaxation times ranging from several hundred femtoseconds to one picosecond.
-Fig.~\ref{FIG1} illustrates the population dynamics of the three lowest eigenstates for the TAA proton–transfer system, up to \(2.5\,\text{ps}\), for different values of the coupling strength \(\gamma\), using $N = 6$ energy levels.
+The TAA system is initially in the ground state, $\rho(0) = |0\rangle\langle 0|$ and evolves toward a stationary state with equilibration times ranging from several hundred femtoseconds to one picosecond.
+Fig.~\ref{FIG1} illustrates the population dynamics of the three lowest eigenstates for the TAA proton–transfer system, up to \(2.5\,\text{ps}\), for different values of the coupling strength \(\gamma\) between 0.1 and 5 $\ m_eE_h/\hbar$ (atomic units), using $N = 6$ energy levels.
+The populations are the diagonal elements of the reduced (system) density matrix.
 The evolution is computed with HEOM (black symbol lines), the CCQME (solid blue lines), and the Redfield equation (red dashed lines).
-Within the secular approximation found with either Redfield or CCQME, the off-diagonal elements of the reduced density matrix remain strictly zero for this particular initial state.
+Within the secular approximation with either Redfield or CCQME, the off-diagonal elements of the reduced density matrix, i.e., the coherences, remain strictly zero for this particular initial state.
 The horizontal lines indicate the stationary populations predicted by the Gibbs state (green line) given in Eq.~\eqref{eq:rho0} and by the second-order mean–force Gibbs state (orange line) given in Eq. \eqref{mean-force-2}.

-From Fig.~\ref{FIG1}(a), it is evident that for $\gamma = 0.1 \ m_eE_h/\hbar$ (in atomic units) all three approaches show almost identical behavior.
-These units are not explicitly indicated anymore from now on.
-The populations evolve monotonically from the initially localized ground state toward the steady state, where \(\ket{0}\) and \(\ket{1}\) carry almost the entire probability, while the population of \(\ket{2}\) remains at the few-percent level and higher states are negligible.
-The ground-state population decreases while the population of $\ket{1}$ increases.
-HEOM, CCQME, and Redfield all converge approximately to the same steady state, reflecting that for this regime the traditional Redfield master equation is both dynamically accurate and thermodynamically consistent for the TAA subsystem.
+From Fig.~\ref{FIG1}(a), it is evident that for $\gamma = 0.1$ all three dynamical approaches show almost identical behavior.
+(Units for $\gamma$ are not explicitly indicated anymore from now on.)
+To put the coupling strength into context, from Fermi’s Golden Rule we note that the ratio of the natural linewidth $\Delta E$ (for the lowest-energy transition) to the transition energy $\omega_{10}$ for a given coupling strength is estimated as $\Delta E/ \omega_{10} = 2 \abs{q_{10}}^2 \gamma$.
+For a coupling strength of $\gamma = 0.1$, this ratio is roughly 0.02, and 0.2 for $\gamma=1.0$, for example.
+For $\gamma=0.1$, which we will classify later as ``weak coupling'', the populations evolve monotonically within about one ps from the initially localized ground state toward the steady state, where \(\ket{0}\) and \(\ket{1}\) carry almost the entire probability, while the population of \(\ket{2}\) remains at the few-percent level and higher states are negligible.
+HEOM, CCQME, and Redfield all converge to approximately the same steady state, reflecting that for this regime the traditional Redfield master equation is both dynamically accurate and thermodynamically consistent for the TAA subsystem.